Microscopy Workshop Falmouth, Maine, March 28

-I have been beekeeping on and off for over 30 years and through that time have had many great learning experiences.
+I have been beekeeping since the 70's and through that time have had many great learning experiences.
 Beekeeping is something I truly enjoy so when I decided to make a web site my goal was share some of my knowledge.
 I hope you find the pages on this site useful.
 Beekeeping has become a popular hobby in my area as with all over the county.

 Winner of the 2012 Eastern Apiculture Society Best in Show Comb Honey Award